GBrachetta/Parfumier/README.md

 ### Media

-The media (pictures) contained in this app has been borrowed from [Fragrantica](https://www.fragrantica.com/) without any comercial intention.
+The perfume pictures contained in this app have been borrowed from [Fragrantica](https://www.fragrantica.com/) without any comercial intention.

 ### Code